Once you have chosen a database to search for journal articles on your topic, here are some strategies for creating an effective search:

 - Use OR to broaden your search to include synonyms.

-aboriginal AND fur trading AND canada
+Aboriginal AND fur trading AND Canada

-aboriginals OR natives OR indians
+Aboriginals OR natives OR Indigenous

 Step 5: Add wildcards to search for all possible word endings